phuse-org/fhir-schedule-of-activities-ig/input/pagecontent/cdisc-odm.md

   </Question>
 </ItemDef>
 ```
-As can be seen from the examples, the attributes on the Item element are aimed at the characterisation of the datapoints on the form - in traditional data capture the data is constrained according to the attributes, e.g. the field will be restricted to values matching the declared `DataType` and `Length`.
+As can be seen from the examples, the attributes on the Item element are aimed at the characterisation of the datapoints on the form - in traditional data capture the data is constrained according to the attributes, e.g. the field will be restricted to values matching the declared *DataType* and *Length*.
 Data transfers to these fields will need to conform.

-The ItemDef can have two data related child elements; the `CodeListRef` and `MeasurementUnitRef`.
-These are links to CodeList and MeasurementUnit elements.
+The **ItemDef** can have two data related child elements; the *CodeListRef* (zero or one) and *MeasurementUnitRef* (zero or more).
+These are links to **CodeList** and **MeasurementUnit** elements.

 ### CodeList
-The CodeList element represents a Value Domain with Permissible Values.
-A codelist is used to constrain the permitted values for a field.
-Each CodeListItem represents a permissible value for the field; these have a `CodedValue` and a `Decode`: the `CodedValue` is the value intended to be written to the backing store and the `Decode` is the representation of the `CodedValue` that is shown to the user.
+A **CodeList** is used to constrain the permitted values for a field.
+Each **CodeListItem** represents a permissible value for the field; these have a *CodedValue* and a *Decode*: the *CodedValue* is the value intended to be written to the backing store and the *Decode* is the representation of the *CodedValue* that is shown to the user.
 ```xml
 <CodeList OID="CL.SEX" Name="Sex" DataType="text">
   <CodeListItem CodedValue="F" OrderNumber="1">